 - Skin models are returned to a cell culture incubator for a total recovery period of 42 hours.
-After 24 hours, if required, the culture medium maybe saved for the additional analysis of other markers of inflammation and cell damage (including cytokines such as IL-1α).
+After 24 hours, if required, the culture medium may be saved for additional analysis.

 - The viability of the skin models is assessed by MTT conversion.
 MTT solution is applied to the surface of the skin models and placed into a cell culture incubator for 3 hours.
 The blue formazan metabolite produced by viable cells is then extracted into isopropanol by incubation at room temperature for 2 hours.

 - Triplicate samples of the extracted formazan solution are transferred to a microplate and the formazan product is quantified by absorbance spectrophotometry (wavelength 570nm).